 Years later, I found that tub of fabric from my Aunt.
 I went through the fabric and found my failed quilt top from the 1990s.
 I had a new sewing machine, interest and time to work on this quilt.
 I took much of it apart and redesigned it.
 I hired a longarmer to finish the quilt, and was stunned at how well it turned out.
 From that point, I was hooked.
 I finished the partial quilt top my Aunt, grandmother and great-grandmother worked on.
 I made more than 50 quilts within a year.

 I decided to purchase my own longarm machine; a HandiQuilter Simply 16.
 It is not computerized, so I have spent a great deal of time practicing creating beautiful quilts - I have completed hundreds of quilts!
+I recently invested in a second longarm machine, a HandiQuilter Forte.
+This computerized longarm offers more than 250 patterns.
 I successfully completed a Longarm Certification Course.
 I spend hours piecing, longarming and binding quilts.
 My studio is my happy place.